libp2p/specs/pubsub/gossipsub/partial-messages.md

 request.
 This can be a bitmap, a list of ranges, or a bloom filter.
 The application generates this and consumes this.

+Later Partial IWants serve to refine the request of prior IWants.

-Nodes SHOULD assume a `partialIWANT `implies a `IDONTWANT `for the full message.
+Nodes SHOULD assume a `partialIWANT` implies a `IDONTWANT `for the full message.

 ### PartialIDONTWANT

-PartialIDONTWANT serves to cancel any pending PartialIWANTs.
+PartialIDONTWANT serves to cancel any and all pending PartialIWANTs.

-A PartialIDONTWANT without metadata serves to cancel all pending PartialIWANTs, and signals there is no part this peer wants.

-Implementations SHOULD NOT send a PartialIHAVE to a peer with parts that the peer has previously sent a PartialIDONTWANT for.
+Implementations SHOULD NOT send a PartialIHAVE to a peer with parts that the peer has previously signaled disinterest for with a PartialIDONTWANT.

 ### PartialIHAVE

 PartialIHave allows nodes to signal HAVE information before receiving all segments, unlocking the use of partialIWANT in more contexts.

-In the context of partial messages, it is more useful than IHAVE as it tells the peer the group ID.
-In contrast, a IHAVE only includes a message ID that is unique to the message.
+In the context of partial messages, it is more useful than IHAVE as it includes the group ID.
+In contrast, an IHAVE does not.
 A receiving peer has no way to link an IHAVE's message ID with a group ID, without having the full message.

-Partial IHAVE messages can be used both in the context of lazy push, notifying peers about reception progress, and in the context of heartbeats, sending also Partial IHAVEs.
+Partial IHAVE messages can be used both in the context of lazy push, notifying peers about available parts, and in the context of heartbeats as a replacement to IHAVEs.

 The structure of PartialIHAVE is analogous to that of PartialIWANT.